3-Common/technical-interview/README.md

   - Ensure the fetchDataHandler function does not execute console.log('Check 2') until the data is fully fetched and rendered.

 ### 3. Attach Event Listener to Button
-  - Ensure that clicking the "Fetch Data" button triggers the fetchDataWithTimeout function.
+  - Ensure that clicking the "Fetch Data" button triggers the fetchDataHandler function.

 ### 4. Testing & Validation
   - Implement proper error handling: